SydShafferLab/Fasse_paper/README.md

 	Identifies how these lineages grow in other drugs after dabtram as well Assesses whether cells from the same lineage are more likely to be in the same cluster than by random changce for each drug condition
 	Plots the test statistics
-Identifies which clusters have lineages with only a single cell in them (singlets) Code takes a very long time to run, so also saves worksapce for loading everything back in to R
+Plots the DabTram both times object and overlays EGFR and NGFR expression Identifies which clusters have lineages with only a single cell in them (singlets) Code takes a very long time to run, so also saves worksapce for loading everything back in to R Looks into different cisplatin resistant cell clusters to try to understant why there is one massive cluster/what is special about this cluster.
+Compares to cisplatin-to-cisplatin.
+Plots all of the different UMAPs individually for supplemental figure
 ```
 #### Output:
 ```